Finding the Best Places to Retire Since 2006!

 Retire in Melbourne Beach, Florida?

 Overview: One of Brevard County's oldest seaside communities, the mostly residential town of Melbourne Beach sits on a barrier island.
 It is bordered by Indialantic on the north, the Indian River Lagoon on the west and the Atlantic Ocean on the east.

 Unhurried and glistening, Melbourne Beach is known for its beautiful stretches of white sand beaches.
 Inland homes sit along palm-lined streets neatly laid out along grids.
 On the Atlantic side, tall, white washed condominium buildings with beachfront pools line the sand, while the river side is dotted with large Mediterranean-style residences with long piers and boat docks.
 Businesses include bait shops, colorful, terraced seafood restaurants and two local markets.
 The heart of this community is Ryckman Park, home to the town hall, the community center and the Melbourne Beach Pier.
 The park hosts Founders Day and the annual Fall Festival.
 The Juan Ponce de Leon Landing, built to commemorate the explorer's American arrival, is a pretty beach park with mangrove-packed dunes and walkways.

-There are two well-managed golf courses in the area - the Spessard Holland course and the Aquarina Country Club - and the Archie Carr National Wildlife Refuge, a safe haven for loggerhead turtles, has foot trails, a kayak launch and tours.
+There are two well-managed golf courses in the area, the Spessard Holland course and the Aquarina Country Club.
+The Archie Carr National Wildlife Refuge, a safe haven for loggerhead turtles, has foot trails, a kayak launch and tours.
 The Barrier Island Center has an observation deck, interactive exhibits and sponsors ongoing education.

 Population: 3,300 (city proper)